Model Investment Portfolios

 So with the comprehensive asset allocation software, there's work involved in creating an investment portfolio that's custom tailored to fit the investor's life.
 This makes it best suited for larger clients that are paying an advisor enough to make it worth doing the extra work (or doing it yourself).

-Our portfolio models only use 16 asset classes, and the asset allocation calculator accommodates an unlimited amount (but we screen mutual fund asset classes for 21).
 The models have less asset classes to minimize the amount of money needed to buy everything.
-It's currently around $100k to buy the Fee-based Moderate Model (less for the other four allocations because they don't use every asset class (plus there's also $60k and $20k models for that).
+It's currently around $100k to buy the Fee-Based Moderate Model (less for the other four allocations because they don't use every asset class (plus there's also $60k and $20k models for that).

 |Unsupported||With E-mail Only Support||With E-mail and Phone Support|